From Chill to Chaos: How Cannabis Affects Mental Health

 Thai landrace strains are pure Sativa flowers and form the basis of several cannabis hybrid buds available today.

-Squirrel Tail cannabis strain is named so because the flowers – you guessed it – look like a squirrel’s tail.
+Squirrel Tail cannabis strain is named so because the flowers – you guessed it – looks like a squirrel’s tail.
 The term was coined by Lao speakers in Isan and Laos, who used it to describe a squirrel-like traditional weaving pattern.

 A few varieties of Squirrel Tail landraces in Thailand come from the Sakhon Nakhon, Songkhla, and Chiang Mai provinces.
 All of them have large bushy flowers with a high THC content.